 Melissa Brouwers

 Dr. Brouwers has created a culture of connectivity and mentorship within SEPH, and a supportive and welcoming environment for faculty and students.
-Engaged in the career development of faculty, she is lauded as significant mentor to many, sharing tools, important skills and insights with colleagues to successfully navigate their careers.
-She places emphasis on junior faculty members, with whom she takes special care to support and celebrate their achievements.
-Her encouragement and guidance for colleagues on how to be a successful leader has helped shape many career paths, building confidence in seeking new responsibilities in leadership, research and student supervision.
+Engaged in the career development of faculty, she is lauded as a significant mentor to many, sharing tools, important skills and insights with colleagues to navigate their careers.
+She places emphasis on junior faculty, with whom she takes special care to support and whose achievements she is eager to celebrate.
+Her encouragement and guidance for colleagues has helped shape many career paths, building confidence in seeking new responsibilities in leadership, research and student supervision.
 She creates opportunities for new faculty to work together, and her mentorship has led to research collaborations related to social accountability and community and population health.

 With a passion for graduate school education, she encourages faculty to consider how they might develop the next generation of public health scientists, epidemiologists and leaders coming out of SEPH.
-Positive and empathetic with all learners, she provides a highly personalized approach to motivating them to achieve productive and professional success within their individual contexts.
-With empathy, warmth and commitment, she strengthens the SEPH community.
+Positive and empathetic with all learners, she provides a highly personalized motivational approach, and with warmth and commitment, she strengthens the SEPH community.

 Han Kim